neuroergoISAE/FlickersOnTop/README.md

 Attention: Because of this program will create a file in Desktop so you must look at line 25 file GraphicalInterface.cs to change filePath to your suitable folder.
 Ex: C:\\Users\\Lenovo\\Desktop\\test_file.txt ==> C:\\Users\\Asus(name of your computer)\\Desktop\\test_file.txt

-You do the same thing at line 111 in file Cplay.cs
++ You do the same thing at line 111 in file Cplay.cs

++ In order to run FLickering Image, just sample change flixibleSin function to ImageFlicker in Program.cs file

 + Finally, change Startup project to VisualSimuli and run program.